 Helen Town

 The charm of Helen, a small and neat little Bavarian town in the North Georgia mountains, is that it brings lots of tourists.
-This town looks like a storybook aesthetic and whispering that make visitors instantly smile.
+This town has a storybook aesthetic, with its Bavarian architecture and charming streets instantly putting visitors at ease.
 It is only an hour and a half drive from the centre of Atlanta.
-So it makes an ideal road trip there.
-Visit in summer to enjoy the float middle town and surely come back during the festive atmosphere with joyful music, plenty of beer etc. If you are travelling from the east it is about an hour and forty-five minutes to drive from Greenville SC to Helen.
-If you are traveling from the south, it is about an hour and thirty-three minutes to drive from Athens GA.
+So, making it an ideal day trip from Atlanta.
+Visit in summer to enjoy river tubing through the town on the Chattahoochee.
+Come back in autumn for the Oktoberfest celebrations, with live music, traditional food, and plenty of German beer.
+If you are travelling from the east, it is about an hour and forty-five minutes to drive from Greenville, SC, to Helen.
+If you are travelling from the south, it is about an hour and thirty-three minutes to drive from Athens, GA.

 Ellijay Town

-Peaceful, elegant and graceful is Ellijay, the discovery of the annual Georgia apple festival of North Georgia mountain.
-It has heritage farms anywhere.
-With families and pups you can enjoy outdoor activities including hiking, mountain biking, zip lining, and more.
-With floating down the cartecay river in Ellijay.
-Ride a little yellow bus and head out for the day on water.
+Peaceful, elegant and graceful is Ellijay, the discovery of the annual Georgia apple festival in the North Georgia mountains.
+It has heritage farms everywhere.
+With families and pups, you can enjoy outdoor activities including hiking, mountain biking, zip-lining, and floating down the Cartecay River.
 You can also go camping or rent a house in the mountains.

 Dahlonega Town

-Dahlonega is a small town in North Georgia with a high personality.
+Dahlonega is a small town in North Georgia with a strong personality.
 It is a good day trip for visitors.
-Dahlonega refers to wine from all over Georgia Country and also offers for visitors to taste award-winning local wine with thrilling views of Blue Ridge Mountains.
-It also has hiking trails, rusting waterfalls adventures, thrilling blooms and wildlife to amazing outdoors adventures that you will have doing in your vacation.
+Dahlonega is home to award-winning wineries using grapes from across Georgia with thrilling views of the Blue Ridge Mountains.
+It also has hiking trails, rushing waterfalls, seasonal wildflower blooms and wildlife sightings that make for unforgettable outdoor adventures during your visit.
 You will also watch attractions and things including museums, festivals, local streets, events and more.
-As per your budget you can rent your luxury cabin that makes your mountains a place to escape from life.
+As per your budget, you can rent your luxury cabin that makes the mountains a place to escape from life.

 Lake Blue Ridge

-The 60 miles of unspoiled surface area of the lake and 80% of the lake’s surface area are located wholly within the Chattahoochee National Forest.
-Lake Blue Ridge has 3,290 acres of lake surface area and has many recreational opportunities for all outdoor enthusiasts including fishermen/fishers and adventure seekers.
+Lake Blue Ridge has 3,290 acres of surface area and approximately 60 miles of shoreline, with 80% of the surrounding land within the Chattahoochee National Forest.
+Lake Blue Ridge has 3,290 acres of lake surface area and has many recreational opportunities for all outdoor enthusiasts, including fishermen/fishers and adventure seekers.

 Top Attractions in the North Georgia Mountains